World Artists and their Story, 2 - Mark Cohen

 ‘People find my pictures psychological.
 ‘It’s like a Rohrschach picture’, they say.
 I don’t have a plan.
 I take one picture at a time.’
 All in Wilkes-Barre, the former mining town where he was born and still lives.
 50 years he is a photographer now.

 Cohen brings his camera right up close to his subjects, often without their awareness, and taking a photo that only captures a part of their physique.
-The close-ups that are thus created are notable for the emphasis that comes to lie on the texture of their closing or even their skin.
+The close-ups that are thus created are notable for the emphasis that comes to lie on the texture of their clothing or even their skin.

 Cohen often comes so close to his subject that the photos tend to evoke an uncomfortable feeling.
 The photographer, and therefore also the viewer, penetrate the private domain of the subject.
 The photos are actually shot too close to the subject, so that the images have frames that slice through bodies and even faces.
 The meaning and the raison d’etre of the photo never becomes completely clear.
 This fact forms both the mystery and the artistic power of Cohen’s work.